 The data in the Kids First Data Resource Portal is a collection of datasets from various investigators who are performing disease-specific research.
-Each of these datasets originally formed a research study before being deposited into the Portal.
-The idea behind these many studies/datasets coming together in one location is for other investigators to come in and create new studies and research based on the data already curated.
+Each of these datasets originally were part of separate research studies before being deposited into the Portal.
+The idea behind these many studies/datasets being made available in one location is to enable other investigators to combine and create new studies and research based on the data already collected.
 Information on the studies/datasets that are in the Data Resource Portal can be found on the Study Updates page and the NIH X01 Study Page.

 About the Research-header-two

 - Childhood Acute Myeloid Leukemia

 - Congenital Anomalies of the Kidney and Urinary Tract

 - Congenital Heart Defects and Acute Lymphoblastic Leukemia in Children with Down Syndrome

 - Esophageal Atresia and Tracheoesophageal Fistulas